pamyjak/portfolio/README.md

 ## **My Journey:**
 - While I was exposed to programming sometime in 2012, my journey didn’t really take off until around 2015.
 This was when I started learning ```C++``` at my state college, and ```Java``` through my high school FIRST Robotics Team.
 I really enjoyed all the programming I was doing, and I didn’t want to stop!

 - I started teaching myself ```JavaScript``` in 2016, and to my surprise it was nothing like Java!
 I enjoyed the challenge of learning a new language, and this is when my passion for Game Development began.
-I started off by re-creating some well-know and simple games, but eventually would find myself designing games from scratch too *~~(not the language)~~*.
+I started off by re-creating some well-known and simple games, but eventually would find myself designing games from scratch too *~~(not the language)~~*.

 - In 2017, I participated in programing competitions offered at my state college using ```C++```, and this is when I realized something: I ***love*** solving problems!
 The process of getting a bunch of mini-problems to solve in a small amount of time really resonated with me, and firmly solidified where I want my career to be.